danpoggetti/weather-dashboard/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Click Start My Journal
-- [ ] Enter your information to create a free account
+- [ ] Let's get a 5-day forecast for any city in the world!
-- [ ] Use your login credentials to open your dashboard
-- [ ] Inside the dashboard, you can select what you want to do:
+- [ ] Enter the name of the city you want to search for and click "submit"
+- [ ] The weather app will utilize the open weather API and fetch:
-    - [ ] Create new entry
+    - [ ] City name
-    - [ ] View all entries
+    - [ ] Date
-    - [ ] Logout
+    - [ ] Current temp
-- [ ] Creating a new entry will allow you to title and write within the text area
-- [ ] Saving your entry will store it in the view all entries area
+    - [ ] Current icon showing the weather condition
-- [ ] You can view your new or previous entries by clicking view all entries
+    - [ ] Current weather description
+    - [ ] Current wind pattern
-- [ ] Logout when you are done
+    - [ ] Current humidity

 See the [open issues](https://github.com/danpoggetti/weather-dashboard/issues) for a full list of proposed features (and known issues).